 FIRDAPSE was in clinical development from 2009 to 2018, with work done by both Catalyst and BioMarin, our licensing partner.
 Over the 9-year period before receiving FDA approval at the end of 2018, FIRDAPSE was tested in more than 70 studies to help determine safety and efficacy, including two larger Phase 3 clinical studies in patients with Lambert-Eaton myasthenic syndrome (LEMS).

-Clinical studies have shown that patients who started and stayed on FIRDAPSE suffered less muscle weakness compared to patients who did not take FIRDAPSE.
+Clinical studies have shown that patients who started and stayed on FIRDAPSE maintained more muscle strength compared to patients who did not take FIRDAPSE.
 These results were based on an objective assessment of arm strength, leg strength, face and neck muscle performance, swallowing, speech, grip strength, forced breathing, gaze impairment, and other measures.

 In these clinical studies, patients also reported feeling better while on FIRDAPSE.
 Patients were asked to rate how they felt FIRDAPSE was affecting their physical well-being on a 7-point scale, known as the Subject Global Impression (SGI) scale.